 Explore the full variance.
 For example, I participated in a study about the effects of grape juice on cognitive function.
 As a condition of this study, I had to NOT eat or drink the juice of any red or blue "berry" -- things like cranberry juice, strawberries, blueberries, raspberry jam, etc. Except for raspberry jam, I eat a LOT of these things.
-But these researchers needed to isolate the effect of grape juice so they had to eliminate these "confounding, non-experimental variables" from the study -- get the study participants to be alike in the sense that our only source of the beneficial compounds (whatever they are) of "red and blue berries" in our diets was grape juice.
+But these researchers needed to isolate the effect of grape juice so they had to eliminate these confounding, non-experimental variables from the study -- get the study participants to be alike in the sense that our only source of the beneficial compounds in red and blue berries in our diets was grape juice.
 We took five tests of cognitive ability every week.
-Let's say that the people in the treatment group (got real grape juice) showed a 30% increase in cognitive function while the control group (phony grape juice) showed no change in cognitive function.
-The researchers have shown direct cause and effect -- grape juice "works."
-But the magnitude of the effect -- that 30% increase in cognitive function - may not be generalizable.
-Perhaps in the "real world," where people eat strawberries, drink cranberry juice and have raspberry preserves on their toast every day, the effects of the grape juice might be minimal, not even measurable.
-So is grape juice "good for" your cognitive functions?
+Assume that the people in the treatment group (got real grape juice) showed a 30% increase in cognitive function while the control group (phony grape juice) showed no change in cognitive function.
+The researchers have shown direct cause and effect -- grape juice works.
+However, the magnitude of the effect - the 30% increase in cognitive function - may not be generalizable.
+Outside the experimental setting when people eat strawberries, drink cranberry juice and have raspberry preserves on their toast every day, the effects of the grape juice might be minimal, not even measurable.
+Is grape juice "good for" your cognitive functions?
 Yes, it is, but you cannot conclude that "on average, people who drink 12 oz per day of grape juice will show a 30% increase in cognitive ability."
 That depends on what else they are eating and drinking.
-A person like me who loves strawberries, blueberries, cranberry juice and raspberries might add 12 oz of grape juice to their diet and get no improvement in cognitive function.
+A person who loves strawberries, blueberries, cranberry juice and raspberries might add 12 oz of grape juice to their diet and get no improvement in cognitive function.